Alexander Sakharoff: Life

 Their outrageous costumes included wigs made from silver and gold coloured metal, with hats and outfits decorated with flowers and wax fruit.
 They married in 1919, and with the financial support of Edith Rockefeller, appeared at the Metropolitan Opera in New York but without any great success.

 They were living in Paris between the wars and in 1933 Émile Vuillermoz recognised their fame when he published his work Clotilde et Alexandre Sakharoff.
 The work included photographs and colour illustrations of their choreography.

 Using the name "The Sakharoffs" they toured widely visiting China and Japan which was so successful that they returned again in 1934.
 They and their extravagant costumes visited both North and South America.
 They found themselves in Spain when France was invaded by Germany.
 They returned to South America making a new base in Buenos Aires until 1949.
 They toured Italy the following year and they took up an invitation to teach in Rome by Guido Chigi-Saracini.
 They taught at the Accademia Musicale Chigiana in Siena for Saracini and they also opened their own dance school in Rome.

 In his book Reflections on Dance and Music, he explained his artistic credo:

 He died in Siena, Italy 25 September 1963.
 He is buried in Cimitero Acattolico in Rome.

 Legacy

 His wife gave and sold many of their remaining writings and costumes to museums and auctions.
-She eventually sold the 1909 painting of Sakharoff by Alexander Jawlensky.
+She eventually sold the 1909 painting of Sakharoff by Alexej von Jawlensky.
+Dansmuseet in Stockholm has 23 Sakharoff costumes in their collection since 1973.
 In 1997 the German Dance Archive Cologne purchased many remaining items relating to the couple.
 They have 65 costumes, 300 set and costume designs and 500 photographs.